 - Find out how a path tracer works internally and how to use that knowledge to your advantage

-- eBook in PDF and ePub format (283 pages A4 for the PDF) - compatible with all e-reader devices, smartphones and tablets.
+- eBook in PDF format (319 pages A4) - compatible with most e-reader devices, smartphones and tablets.

 - Available in both English and German